 Mam and dad were so kind to Bill Jacques.
 My dad’s sister Ivy was a very timid woman and she said that her husband Bill bullied her for years.
-Dad and his other sister Hilda persuaded Ivy to go to court for a divorce.
-Bill threatened her and in court she refused to testify against him.
+Dad and his other sister Hilda persuaded her to go to court for a divorce.
+Bill threatened her and she refused to testify against him.
 In retrospect this may explain why years earlier he greeted dad and I with,’ Bugger off,’ every Sunday when we visited after church.
 Every Sunday he sat in their tiny cottage at the living room table reclaiming tobacco from a pile of dog-ends.
 Using his Rizla papers and cigarette machine he made a pile of ‘new’ cigarettes.
 Dad disregarded all of this and bombarded him with cheery talk which met with grunts and sour looks.

 186h November 73 [before the parcel arrived]